ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 The Association is established for an unlimited period of time.
 % endif

-Its headquarters is in ${ association.headquarters }.
+The headquarters of the association are in the canton: ${ association.headquarters }.